craftcms/docs/docs/5.x/extend/plugin-guide.md

 ### Initialization

 Most initialization logic belongs in your plugin’s `init()` method.
+However, there are some situations in which parts of the application aren’t ready yet (like another plugin)—in particular, creating [element queries](../development/element-queries.md) or causing the [Twig environment](../development/twig.md) to be loaded prematurely can result in race conditions and incomplete initialization.

-However, there are some situations where this doesn’t guarantee a certain part of the application is ready (like another plugin)—or that something has initialized so early that you wouldn’t have an opportunity to listen for events in the first place.
-In those cases, it’s best to register a callback via <craft5:craft\base\ApplicationTrait::onInit()>, from your plugin’s `init()` method:
+In these cases, it’s best to register a callback via <craft5:craft\base\ApplicationTrait::onInit()>, from your plugin’s `init()` method:

 ```php
 namespace mynamespace;